chromium/chromium/docs/network_traffic_annotations.md

   with a network request).
 IDs of one component should have a shared prefix so that sorting all NetworkTrafficAnnotations by unique_id groups those that belong to the same component together.
-* `TrafficSource`: These set of fields specify the location of annotation in the source code.
+* `source`: These set of fields specify the location of annotation in the source code.
 These fields are automatically set and do not need specification.
-* `TrafficSemantics`: These set of fields specify meta information about the network request’s content and reason.
+* `semantics`: These set of fields specify meta information about the network request’s content and reason.
    * `sender`: What component triggers the request.
 The components should be human readable and don’t need to reflect the components/ directory.
 Avoid